MolSSI-MDI/MDI_Mechanic/mdimechanic/report/base_report/markdown/validation.md

 The exact nature of the test calculation doesn't matter very much.
 It should be a fast calculation, since it will be run many times.
-The calculation might involve a simulation of a Lennard-Jones fluid, calculation of the single-point energy of a water molecule, or some other small computatation.
+The calculation might involve a simulation of a Lennard-Jones fluid, evaluation of the single-point energy of a water molecule, or some other small computatation.
-The most important thing about the test script is that **it must return a non-zero exit value if the calculation fails**.
+The most important thing about the test script is that **it must return a non-zero exit value if your engine exits due to an error**.